Quick Start Guide

 Step 4: Service Startup

-BeeGFS services can be started in arbitrary order by using the corresponding init.d or systemctl service scripts.
-All services create log files (/var/log/beegfs-...).
+BeeGFS services can be started in arbitrary order by using the corresponding systemctl service scripts.
+By default all services log to the system journal (use the -u <service> to filter logs for a particular service).

 $ ssh root@node01 systemctl start beegfs-mgmtd